cpsc6300/course-project-ali-pranith-and-giyoon/report/proposal.md

 # TITLE: Where is my order?: A shipment delivery prediction in a large supply chain network using machine learning
-## Team Members: Ali Shirzadibabakan, Pranith Abbarajou, Giyoon Kwag
+## Team Members: Ali Shirzadibabakan, Pranith Abbaraju, Giyoon Kwag
 ## Date: November 10, 2020

 # Project Description